7qob/7qob/README.md

 I spend most of my time vibe-coding in VSCodium, tinkering with mods for Minecraft and Garry's Mod, and slowly working my way into Rust, Lua and C++.
 I run Windows 11 and Ubuntu, use GlazeWM because floating windows are chaos, and mess around with ComfyUI when I feel like generating stuff instead of writing it.

-Right now I'm building my personal YouTube channel and my own portfolio website.
+Right now I'm learning to use ComfyUI and my own portfolio website.
 I'm also trying to setup my homelab.